 So, simply read this article till the end to understand all the details in a simple and quick manner.

-Why Did My SIM Card Send A Text Message?
+Why Did Your SIM Sent A Text Message?

 Your SIM sent a text message as it is required to get updated like ET which is known as extraterrestrial and your SIM card is mainly trying to phone home, except the home is your wireless carrier’s update server.